 Being late on payments can hurt your credit and your credit card may be canceled by the issuer.
 If you miss a payment, call the credit card company and try to pay it as fast as you can.
 If you're unable to pay the amount, explain your situation.
 You may be able to regain use of your card through a payment plan.

 If your card company thinks that recent purchases look unlikely to have been made by you, they'll freeze your card due to the potential of fraudulent activity.
 Sometimes this can happen on legitimate purchases.
 If your account is put on hold but you actually made the purchases, call your issuer and explain so you'll have access to your credit again.

 How to help prevent your credit card from being declined

 To prevent your card from being declined, try to:

-- Know your balance and credit limit: This can prevent your account from being put on a hold due to you coming close or exceeding your credit limit.
+- Know your balance and credit limit: This can help prevent your account from being put on a hold due to you coming close to or exceeding your credit limit.

-- Always have a backup: Always have another card and cash on hand in case your primary card is declined.
+- If you can, always have a backup: Have another card and cash on hand in case your primary card is declined.

-- Sign up for fraud alerts: Sign up for fraud alerts through your issuer.
-That way, you'll know if your credit card issuer has identified any suspicious purchases that may have been made with your credit card.
+- Look for fraud alerts: Look for fraud alerts from your issuer.
+That way, you'll know if your credit card issuer has identified any unusual purchases that may have been made with your credit card.

 - Inform your issuer of any travel plans: Take the time to inform your credit card company of any upcoming travel plans.